ToxFAQs™ for Copper

 The U.S. Department of Health and Human Services (DHHS) has not evaluated the carcinogenicity (whether it causes cancer) of copper.

-The U.S. Environmental Protection Agency (EPA) has not classified if copper is carcinogenic (cancer causing) to humans.
+The U.S. Environmental Protection Agency (EPA) has not evaluated the carcinogenicity of copper.

 Can I get a medical test to check for copper?